petzval/btferret/README.md

 ## 1 Introduction

-This is a C Bluetooth interface that has been developed for Raspberry Pis.
+This is a C Bluetooth interface that has been developed for Raspberry Pis (but has also had some testing on Ubuntu, and may well work on other linux systems).

 A Pi running this interface can connect simultaneously to multiple Classic and LE devices, and also to a mesh network of other Pis running the same software.